-I was injured on the job and my employer does not have workers' compensation insurance.
+I was injured on the job and my employer doesn’t have workers’ compensation insurance.
 How do I get help from the CUE Fund and how long does it take?

-After acceptance to the CUE Fund, what benefits can I expect?
+After acceptance to the fund, what benefits can I expect?

-The CUE Fund pays medical benefits first.
-If there's enough money in the fund, other benefits may be paid.
-You can find the current funding level here.
+Answer: The CUE Fund pays medical benefits first.
+If there’s enough money in the fund, other benefits may be paid.
+You can find the current funding in this memo document.

 Will I get a list of physicians to choose to treat with?
 Whom should I treat with prior to getting into the CUE Fund?

-Does the CUE Fund pay for my initial ER visit?
+Does the fund pay for my initial ER visit?
 What should I do with the bills I have right now?
-I am being threatened with bill collection, what should I do?
+I’m being threatened with bill collection, what should I do?